 Founded in 1884, the society publishes editions of historical records relating to the city, university and colleges of Oxford.
 To date over 140 volumes have been issued, of which almost 100 are still in print (available to non-subscribers from Boydell & Brewer Ltd: https://boydellandbrewer.com).
 Works published by the society include Cordeaux and Merry's bibliographies of the City of Oxford (1976), Oxfordshire (1950), and a supplementary volume on Oxfordshire (1981).
-The society's latest publication is Early Records of University College, edited by R.H.
-Darwall-Smith.
+The society's latest publication is Memoirs of the City and University of Oxford in 1738, edited by G. Neate.
 Enquiries about subscription to the society's publications should be addressed to: Dr E.M.P.
-Wells, 24 Tree Lane, Iffley, Oxford, OX4 4EY (elizabeth.wells@bodleian.ox.ac.uk).
+Wells, 24 Tree Lane, Iffley, Oxford, OX4 4EY (elizabeth. wells@bodleian.ox.ac.uk).
 Subscribers may purchase previous publications at reduced prices.